 Intergenerational Project: Hear Me Out

 Hear Me Out centers on bringing various age groups together to begin an intergenerational dialogue.
 The goal of the workshop is to collect the knowledge in the room and use it to mutually educate and identify new opportunities for enrichment and learning for all involved.

 In a culmination of the project, all age groups work collaboratively to create an original theatre piece that reflects new insights about their own experience as well as the experiences of others.

 Language Acquisition through Drama: Living the Language

-Living the Language are multilingual interactive drama sessions that interrogate cultural and social context and help the participants put their language learning into practical context and use their social and emotional capacity to navigate new language terrains.
+Living the Language provides multilingual interactive drama sessions that interrogate cultural and social context and help the participants put their language learning into practical context and use their social and emotional capacity to navigate new language terrains.
 The goal of the program is to liberate the participants from their inhibitions and provide an exciting space for inquisitive learning.

 The participants will form a community and work together to gradually increase the complexity of communication tasks.

 Practical and special workshops may include, but are not limited to: navigating the DMV, Social Security, Housing, Grocery Store, Doctor’s Office, Educational Institutions, Social Services, Customer Service, etc.

 Senior Population Reminiscence Theatre Project: Stepping into the Spotlight